LDeVenne/Switch/README.md

 z.z.z.z

 select option 3
-program will prompt for the name of the text file, do not include the file extension as it is added automatically wait for script to complete
+program will prompt for the name of the textx file, do not include the file extension as it is added automatically wait for script to complete

 --Prereqs--